I can’t find my password

 How do I install all my Art Brushes Complete brushes into Photoshop CC in one go?

 This only works to install the ABR files into the Brushes panel in Photoshop CC.

 How do I Install TPL files?
 (Photoshop CS or CC)

 This is for anyone who has single brushes (available as TPLs only)

-Or if you use the GrutBrushes plugin or you are using Photoshop CS then this is for you:
+or if you are using Photoshop CS then this is the only way to install GrutBrushes: